SEND Intent Statement

-At Spalding Primary School, we aim to offer excellence and choice to all our children, whatever their ability or needs.
+At Spalding Primary Academy, we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We have high expectations of all our children.
 We aim to achieve this through the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.
 Through appropriate curricular provision, we respect the fact that children:

 (a) to enable every pupil to experience success

 (b) to keep an ongoing register (SEND register) of all children whom we consider to have special educational needs.

 (c) to identify those children as early as possible, assess, record and regularly review their progress and needs.

 (d) to provide learning programmes geared to their needs.